September 11 attacks: Crashes

 At 9:42 a.m., the Federal Aviation Administration (FAA) grounded all civilian aircraft within the continental U.S., and civilian aircraft already in flight were told to land immediately.
 All international civilian aircraft were either turned back or redirected to airports in Canada or Mexico, and were banned from landing on United States territory for three days.

 The attacks created widespread confusion among news organizations and air traffic controllers.
-Among unconfirmed and often contradictory news reports aired throughout the day, one of the most prevalent claimed a car bomb had been detonated at the U.S. State Department's headquarters in Washington, D.C.
+Among unconfirmed and often contradictory news reports aired throughout the day, one of the most prevalent claimed a car bomb had been detonated at the U.S. State Department's headquarters in Washington, D.C., but the report was retracted.
 Another jet (Delta Air Lines Flight 1989) was suspected of having been hijacked, but the aircraft responded to controllers and landed safely in Cleveland, Ohio.

+Korean Air flight 085 diverted to Whitehorse, Yukon, Canada, surrounded by police snipers and Whitehorse airport and downtown evacuated after it responded to air traffic control to transmit a hijacking code but air traffic control interpreted it to mean an actual hijack and not merely a response to air traffic request.
+Prime Minister Jean Chretien of Canada had given the authorization to shoot down the Korean Air Boeing 747 if necessary.
+A single exception to the FAA's grounding order came on September 12, when a flight was authorized from Fort Lauderdale, to San Diego, and on to Miami to retrieve a rare antivenom for a professional snake handler who had been bitten by an inland taipan.

-In an April 2002 interview, Khalid Sheikh Mohammed and Ramzi bin al-Shibh, who are believed to have organized the attacks, said Flight 93's intended target was the United States Capitol, not the White House.
-During the planning stage of the attacks, Mohamed Atta (Flight 11's hijacker and pilot) thought the White House might be too tough a target and sought an assessment from Hani Hanjour (who hijacked and piloted Flight 77).
-Mohammed said al-Qaeda initially planned to target nuclear installations rather than the World Trade Center and the Pentagon, but decided against it, fearing things could "get out of control".
+In an April 2002 interview, Mohammed and bin al-Shibh, who are believed to have organized the attacks, said Flight 93's intended target was the United States Capitol, not the White House.
+During the planning stage of the attacks, Atta thought the White House might be too tough a target and sought an assessment from Hanjour.
+Mohammed said al-Qaeda initially planned to target nuclear installations rather than the World Trade Center and the Pentagon, but decided against it, fearing things could "get out of control."
 Final decisions on targets, according to Mohammed, were left in the hands of the pilots.
 If any pilot could not reach his intended target, he was to crash the plane.